PEG Tube Placement

 A percutaneous endoscopic gastrostomy (PEG) tube is a feeding tube surgically placed

 through your abdomen into your stomach.
 It’s placed using a lighted flexible scope

 called an endoscope.
-The endoscope lets your surgeon to see inside your stomach as
+The endoscope lets your healthcare provider to see inside your

 The PEG tube can stay in your stomach for months or years so you can take fluids,

 medicines, and nutrition through it when you can’t take in enough by mouth.
 Once you

 have this type of tube, it is important to let your healthcare provider know if the

 tube comes out because the opening will close quickly.

 A PEG tube may be a good choice for children or adults who can’t eat and drink enough